DFabric/DPlatform-Shell/README.md

 A recent GNU/Linux operating system with **SystemD** is highly recommended:

-Debian 8 Jessie and derivatives like Ubuntu and Raspbian
+Debian 8 Jessie and derivatives like Ubuntu and Raspbian.
+Full support, well tested

-CentOS 7, Fedora and other RHEL derivatives
+CentOS 7, Fedora and other RHEL derivatives.
+Good support, not fully tested

+Arch Linux.
+Partial support, not tested

-A x86, x86_64 or armv[6,7,8] CPU.
+A x86, x86_64 or armv[6-7-8] CPU.

 Development is still active.
 Most things should work, but problems could occur, more testing is needed.
 Please feel free to open an issue and create a pull request, all contributions are welcome!